georgehieron/ben-hamilton/src/work/3d-illustration.md

 ---
 layout: layouts/work-item.html
-title: Website launch teaser Illustration
+title: Website launch Illustration
-metaTitle: "3D modelling project "
+metaTitle: Website launch Illustration
-metaDesc: 3D modelling project completed with James Hamilton
+metaDesc: A 3D modelling project completed with James Hamilton
 socialImage: /images/3d_project_thumb.webp
 socialImageFallback: /images/3d_project_thumb.jpg
 featured: true
 displayOrder: 8
-excerpt: "I created this 3D illustration as a suite of social media assets to announce the launch of this website.
-The tableaux depicts the site in an unreal setting, contrasted with some of the very real-world analogue tools I used to create it: namely pens, pencils and of course erasers for the mistakes I made along the way!"
+excerpt: "I created this 3D illustration for a suite of social media assets to announce the launch of my website.
+The tableaux depicts the site in an unreal setting, contrasted with some of the very real-world analogue tools I used to create it: namely pens, pencils and of course erasers for the mistakes I made along the way."
 summary: The illustration was created in collaboration with Cinema 4D whizzkid (and also my brother 😉) James Hamilton.
 components:
-  - type: singleImage
-    fullheight: true
-    image: /images/3d_project_1.webp
-    imageAlt: The finished scene
-    imageFallback: /images/3d_project_1-2x.jpg
   - type: singleImage
     fullheight: true
     image: /images/3d_project_1-2x.webp